Mid-grade zero turn mowers have larger rear tires, which provide a smoother ride and better traction.

 They typically have high-back seats with full spring suspension and adjustable armrests to help reduce fatigue.

 How many acres do you need to mow?
-The answer to this question will help you decide the correct deck size.
+The answer to this question will help you determine the correct deck size for your property.

 If your yard has narrow paths between obstacles, consider getting a smaller 42" deck for better maneuverability.

-Look for models with a 3-in-1 cutting option.
-This allows you to switch from side discharge to mulching or even bagging.
+To get the most from your mid-grade mower, look for models with a 3-in-1 cutting option.
+This allows you to switch from discharging your clippings through a side chute to mulching or even bagging your debris.
 Other models feature side discharge only.